 Jimmy is interested in a particular token with extreme market volatility.
-It’s a cryptocurrency that generally trades within only a few cents, but it goes up and down so much that it’s possible to earn huge percentages in a limited time frame (or lose it as well) thanks to this volatility.
+It’s a cryptocurrency that is traded generally within only a few cents, but it goes up and down so much that it’s possible to earn huge percentages in a limited time frame (or lose it as well) because of this volatility.

 Jimmy has been watching the chart swing up and down for a few days, and he decides to make his move.
 He purchases 10,000 tokens for 0.01 cents each.
 Before the end of the day, the trading activity has kicked up again, and his tokens are now worth 0.02 cents.

 Using market volatility to his advantage, he flips his tokens for a very nice profit.
 Keep in mind that Jimmy’s very volatile investment could’ve easily gone down as well, and then his profit quickly turns into a loss.
 Volatility can be fun, but it can also be painful.

 Crypto market volatility reasons - what causes it